phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

  | pull request | A request to merge changes from one repo to another.
 AKA PR. |

 # Appendix B: Best Practices
+* Create a fresh clone and branch for each batch of changes that will be submitted in separate PRs, if a previous PR might not be executed before work begins on the next one.
+* Update your fork from the main Consortium repositories.
+* Always develop on a branch, then later merge (or pull request) to master.
+* Use “git status” often.
+* Use “git remote -v” often.
 * Always commit with a reasonably detailed and clear commit message.
-* Use “git status” often
-* Use “git remote -v” often
-* Do not develop on master, always develop on a branch, then later merge (or pull request) to master.

 # Appendix C: Terms
 _Branch_ - A pointer to a parallel development in a repository